 Fin size for below knee amputations

 There is only one size of fin.
 They will adjust to fit thin stumps and fit broad stumps fine.
 It is only the length of the straps that you need to decide.
 You select the strap length in the drop-down list when you order your fins.
 Follow the instructions below, to measure around your legs in the correct places.

 If your lower leg stump is about 15 cm (6 inches) or longer, this should be fine for fitting the fin.
 Fitting the fin on your lower leg stump is probably the best position if you can, because your knee joint helps to control the angle of the fin a bit more.

 If your lower leg stump is shorter than about 15 cm (6 inches) and/or is very tapered, the fin may tend to slide down your stump when you swim.
 Then there are a number options, depending on your needs and preferences.

-For example, a neoprene wetsuit material stump-sleeve can increase the grip of the straps around your leg.
+For example, a stump sock or neoprene wetsuit material can widen and protect your stump, and increase the grip of the straps around your leg.
 That is perhaps the first thing to try.
 Or you can slide the fin up so the straps cross behind your knee joint.
-In which case, you might also like some extra padding behind your knee, such as an extended neoprene stump-sleeve or a wetsuit.
+In which case, you might also like some extra padding behind your knee, such as an extended neoprene stump sock or a wetsuit.
 If necessary, you can also trim the leading edge of the fin with scissors.